usnistgov/800-63-3/sp800-63-3/sec4_model.md

 The strength of the authentication process is described by an ordinal measurement called the AAL.
 AAL1 requires single-factor authentication and is permitted with a variety of different authenticator types.
 At AAL2, authentication requires two authentication factors for additional security.
 Authentication at the highest level, AAL3, requires the use of a hardware-based authenticator and one other factor.

-As part of authentication, mechanisms such as device identity or geo-location may be used to identify or prevent possible authentication false positives.
-While these mechanisms do not directly increase the AAL, they can aid in enforcing security policies and mitigate risks.
-In many cases, the authentication process and services will be shared by many applications and agencies.
-However, it is the individual agency or application acting as the RP that shall make the decision to grant access or process a transaction based on the specific application requirements.

 The various entities and interactions that comprise the digital identity model used here are illustrated in [Figure 4-1](#63Sec4-Figure1).

 <a name="63Sec4-Figure1"></a>